picklenchips/MARKET-MAKING-RL/README.md

 ## TODO:
 - implement more efficient gradients with sparse CSR or CSC arrays (`MaskedMarketMaker`) for faster running
-- incorporate more reward functions, such as the CARA final utility from (https://discovery.ucl.ac.uk/id/eprint/10116730/1/RLforHFMM.pdf)[Lim & Grose, 2018] and the various reward schema used in (https://arxiv.org/abs/2305.15821)[Guo, Lin, and Huang, 2023]
+- incorporate testing of more reward functions, such as the CARA final utility from [Lim & Grose, 2018](https://discovery.ucl.ac.uk/id/eprint/10116730/1/RLforHFMM.pdf) and the various reward schema used in [Guo, Lin, and Huang, 2023](https://arxiv.org/abs/2305.15821).
+- parameter tune TD $\lambda$ eligibility traces
+- implement dynamically taking in the $p$ past trajectories and using more layers to generate a more robust policy
-- create full CUDA version
+- create full CUDA version that uses tensor operations whenever possible, so that larger batch numbers can be used for better, more robust policies
-- create full MPS version (M1)
+  - create full MPS version (M1), which should just be changing the `.to(device)` line
+- actually find the correct parameters for the market transaction rate instead of just eyeballing from Desmos